rtgodwin/rtgodwin.github.io/_docs/prep.md

 - You destroyed a magic ring, restored a Wizard to his true self, and are looking for glory, so you visit the most well known tavern for hosting adventurers: the Yawning Portal in Waterdeep.
 - Perhaps all of you are in it for glory?
 Are all of you willing to take on a thirst for fame and notoriety as a defining character trait?
 - Need a reason for why all of you would be together in this tavern.
 (Need the story to make sense).
+- Any of you could be from this city or have extensive knowledge of it.

 ### Tavern brawl